On the Iterative Decoding of High-Rate LDPC Codes With Applications in Compressed Sensing: Scaling Laws Based on Stopping-Set Analysis

 DE analysis provides the threshold below which the \emph{randomized} (or \emph{non-uniform}) recovery is guaranteed, in the following sense: the signal and the measurement matrix are both chosen randomly, and w.h.p. the reconstruction algorithm gives the correct answer.
 If the reconstruction algorithm is guaranteed to succeed for all signals of sufficient sparsity, this is called \emph{uniform} recovery.
 On the other hand, if reconstruction algorithm is uniform over all support sets of sufficient sparsity, but succeeds w.h.p. over the amplitudes of the non-zero elements (i.e., has a small but non-zero failure probability based on amplitudes), then the reconstruction is called \emph{uniform-in-probability} recovery.

-According to the analysis in section \ref{sec:DE-Asymptotic-Analysis}, we know that the number of measurements needed for randomized recovery by using LM2-MB scales linearly with the sparsity of the signal.
+According to the analysis in section \ref{sec:DE-Asymptotic-Analysis}, we know that the number of measurements needed for randomized recovery by using LM2-MB is $O(p)$ for a $p$-sparse signal.
 Still, the reconstruction algorithm may fail due to the support set (e.g., it reaches a stopping set) or due to the non-zero amplitudes of the signal (e.g., a false verification occurs).

 In this section, we will analyze the performance of MP decoding algorithms with uniform-in-probability recovery in the high-rate regime.
-This follows from a stopping set analysis of the decoding algorithms.
+This follows from a stopping-set analysis of the decoding algorithms.
 A stopping set is defined as an erasure pattern (or internal decoder state) from which the decoding algorithm makes no further progress.
 Following the definition in \cite{Di-it02}, we let $G=(V\cup C,E)$ be the Tanner graph of a code where $V$ is the set of variable nodes, $C$ is the set of check nodes and $E$ is the set of edges between $V$ and $C.$ A subset $U\subseteq V$ is a BEC stopping set if no check node is connected to $U$ via a single edge.
 The scaling law below uses the average stopping-set enumerator for LDPC codes as a starting point.